FELLOWS PROGRAM

 Fellows Program Courses

-ED 500 Educational Foundations (3) ED 505 Educational Research (3) ED 510 Review of Human Development & Learning (2) ED 511 Advanced Studies in Development & Learning: Elementary Teachers (3) ED 512 Advanced Studies in Development & Learning: Middle School Teachers (3) ED 513 Advanced Studies in Development & Learning: High School Teachers (3) ED 527 Addressing the Diverse Learner (3) ED 550 Professional Development Seminar I (3) ED 551 Professional Development Seminar II (3) ED 630 Applied Principles of Curriculum, Instruction and Assessment for Independent or Religious School Teachers (3) ED 631 Applied Principles of Curriculum, Instruction and Assessment for Public and Charter School Teachers (3) ED 640 Teachers as Leaders and Facilitators of Change (3) ED 645 Master’s Capstone Project (3) ED 650 Master’s Seminar (3) Total hours 32 If interested in more information, please contact Christine Totte at [email protected] or click or apply by clicking the link below.
+ED 500 Educational Foundations (3) ED 505 Educational Research (3) ED 510 Review of Human Development & Learning (2) ED 511 Advanced Studies in Development & Learning: Elementary Teachers (3) ED 512 Advanced Studies in Development & Learning: Middle School Teachers (3) ED 513 Advanced Studies in Development & Learning: High School Teachers (3) ED 527 Addressing the Diverse Learner (3) ED 550 Professional Development Seminar I (3) ED 551 Professional Development Seminar II (3) ED 631 Applied Principles of Curriculum, Instruction and Assessment for Teachers (3) ED 640 Teachers as Leaders and Facilitators of Change (3) ED 645 Master’s Capstone Project (3) ED 650 Master’s Seminar (3) Total hours 32 If interested in more information, please contact Christine Totte at [email protected] or click or apply by clicking the link below.

 There is no application fee.
 Apply Now: |